 - Scroll down and find the iCloud Backup option.
 Turn it on if it’s off.

-When setting up your new phone, choose the latest iCloud backup from your old.
+When setting up your new phone, choose the latest iCloud backup from your old one.
 It will transfer all your apps and data.

 The second option for how to transfer apps to new phone models from Apple is through Quick Start.
 Here, you’ll be able to place the phones next to each other or connect them through a wire and transfer your content.